 Research in the Kappe laboratories for the past decade has focused on the use of continuous flow technology for organic synthesis, in particular related to the generation of active pharmaceutical ingredients (APIs).
 In close coordination with Graz University of Technology (Institute of Process and Particle Engineering) and the COMET K1 Center Research Center Pharmaceutical Engineering GmbH (RCPE) in Graz a long-term strategic plan has been developed to establish an internationally visible and competitive “Center of Excellence” on Flow Chemistry in Graz.

-In addition to the nationally funded COMET – K-Project CC FLOW the government of Styria (Zukunftsfonds Steiermark) has recently awarded an infrastructure grant (INFRA FLOW) jointly to the University of Graz (UG) and Graz University of Technology (TUG) aiding in the creation of pioneering flow processing R&D infrastructure that significantly advances the abilities of the Graz flow chemistry team (INFRA FLOW).
+In addition to the nationally funded COMET – K-Project CC FLOW the government of Styria (Zukunftsfonds Steiermark) in 2018 has awarded an infrastructure grant (INFRA FLOW) jointly to the University of Graz (UG) and Graz University of Technology (TUG) aiding in the creation of pioneering flow processing R&D infrastructure that significantly advances the abilities of the Graz flow chemistry team (INFRA FLOW).

 Key component of the new 0.62 Mio € infrastructure is a high-performance modular flow chemistry platform that allows full process automation and intensified flow processing under a wide range of different reaction conditions.
 A main goal of INFRA FLOW is to directly connect this platform with various in-line (IR, NMR), at-line (UHPLC) reaction monitoring and particle analysis tools which will significantly increase control of product quality, which is one of the major challenges in the manufacturing of pharmaceuticals.
 The platform not only enables continuous processing on laboratory scale; conditions can be readily transferred to full industrial scale using appropriately designed larger flow reactor devices (direct scalability via smart dimensioning).
 The integrated flow chemistry/process analytical technology platform will be employed in a variety of research projects in close coordination with activities in CC FLOW, as well as for educational and training purposes for the students of both universities.